abw20347/ComplexADHanlder/README.md

 Download the code, build and from the command line run the following subbing in a full DN for a user and the URL for the global catalog.
 The exe will need to be executed as a user of the domain and should return a list of all the users groups to the console.

-CommandLineTester.exe "LDAP://CN=Joe Bickley,OU=Users,OU=United Kingdom,DC=qliktech,DC=com", "GC://DC=qliktech,DC=com"
+CommandLineTester.exe "LDAP://CN=Joe Bickley,OU=Users,OU=United Kingdom,DC=qliktech,DC=com" "GC://DC=qliktech,DC=com"